Sore No More: How to Decrease Post Exercise Pain

 - Ibuprofen – decreased muscle soreness after exercise but didn’t lower the enzyme creatinine kinase that is released when muscle breaks down until 48 hours later, nor did it improve strength or flexibility.
 It just decreased soreness

-- Massage not only feels good, it decreased soreness, stiffness and pain to touch as well as lowered the enzyme that is released from muscle breakdown.
-It reduced delayed onset muscle soreness by 30% but did not have an effect on muscle function.
+- Massage not only feels good, it decreased soreness.
+In addition, stiffness and pain to the touch.
+As well as lowered the enzyme that is released from muscle breakdown.
+It reduced delayed onset muscle soreness by 30%.
+Although, did not have an effect on muscle function.